Safe Operating Procedure

 - The supervising adult must wear the appropriate PPE whilst waiting for child to be collected.
 Further guidance: Symptomatic children action list – EARLY YEARS

-- If they need to go to the bathroom while waiting to be collected, they will use a separate bathroom if possible.
-The bathroom should be cleaned and disinfected using standard cleaning products before being used by anyone
+- If they need to go to the toilet while waiting to be collected, they will use a separate toilet if possible.
+The toilet should be cleaned and disinfected using standard cleaning products before being used by anyone

 A member of staff displaying symptoms